 This is a pattern with allover floral motifs.

 This pattern has interconnected symmetrical motifs running in an all over pattern.
 Mostly geometrical motifs are seen in this pattern

-This is a pattern that looks quilted.
-The quilting lines will appear as a pattern on the fabric
+This is a pattern that looks like quilted fabric.
+The quilting lines will appear as a pattern on the fabric.

-These are filled with motifs you find in the nature like waves of the ocean, trees mountains etc
+These are filled with motifs you find in nature like waves of the ocean, trees, mountains etc